NSO is incredibly grateful for all of our generous volunteers. It is only with their support that we can fulfill our mission every day.

 Virtual Bingo or other Activities

-In this role you will bring joy and excitement to the residents of Palo Duro I & II by providing virtual games and activities.
-This role can be one time or long term depending on volunteer request.
+In this role, you will bring joy and excitement to the residents of Palo Duro I & II by providing virtual games and activities.
+This role can be one-time or long-term depending on volunteer requests.

 Meal Prep – CWC

 In this role, you will help make a difference in the lives of at-risk young men by preparing a meal at the Carolyn Williams Center.
 This role will include using food on hand at the property or by purchasing your own food supplies and preparing meals.
 These meals will be stored or frozen and used at a later date.
 This project can be one-time or long-term depending on the volunteer request.

 Providing Catered Boxed Meals – CWC

 In this role, you will help make a difference in the lives of at-risk young men by providing meals for the residents of the Carolyn Williams Center.

 Sponsoring an apartment at Martha’s House or Gatewood helps to directly impact new families moving into and starting our two-year transitional program.
 When you sponsor a new apartment you provide a comfortable, homey atmosphere for single mothers and their children who have been previously homeless.
 Responsibilities include, but are not limited to Decorating and providing light furnishings to meet the basic needs of the family including pots/pans, dishes, silverware, small appliances like a toaster, cleaning supplies, bedding, bathroom linens and small furniture items.
 Sponsors can also paint the apartment if desired (NSO provides the paint.)

 Sponsorship opportunities can range from sponsoring a bike rack, common area at a housing property or an apartment at the Carolyn Williams Center, Palo Duro I & II or at Martha’s House and Gatewood locations.
 For more information, email email@example.com